zjengjie/inbot-utils/README.md

 - CompressionUtils: compress/decompess using gzip; convenient wrappers around the built in java compression classes
 - HashUtils: misc utilities to create md5 sha1 and other hashes without having to deal with checked exceptions or arcane details on how to set this up
 - Md5Appender: helper class to creat md5 hashes incrementally by appending objects to it.
+- Md5Stream: helper class to build up an md5 stream from an outputstream.
+Useful when generating e.g. ETags by serializing large object structures without buffering the entire thing in memory.
 - MiscUtils: equalsAny method that returns true if the first arg is equal to any of the remaining ones (varargs)
 - StrategyEvaluator: varargs and Optional based implementation of the strategy pattern
 - IOUtils: helper methods to quickly work with streams and readers in a responsible way